 There was a little city, and few men within it; and there came a great king against it, and besieged it, and built great bulwarks against it:

 Now there was found in it a poor wise man, and he by his wisdom delivered the city; yet no man remembered that same poor manEcclesiastes 9:14-15

-I want to draw your attention first to the
+I want to first draw your attention to the

 The Little City.

 This was a small city in terms of geographical area.
 It had a small population.
 People there probably thought they didn’t matter to anyone outside their walls.
-I think the people liked their city as it was.

 You might think that no one has a reason to attack you.